Crypto20/Crypto20org/augur-introduction/augur.md

 Historically, prediction markets have fallen short due to dated jurisdictional regulation, lack of volume due to limited payment options, a paltry number of markets, and sometimes even paying out the wrong people!

 The root of these problems stems from centralization — an issue solved by blockchain technology.
-Our prediction markets eliminate counterparty risks, centralized servers, and create a global market by employing cryptocurrencies including bitcoin, ether, and stable cryptocurrencies.
+Augur's prediction markets try to eliminate the inherited risk of counterparty and centralized servers, creating a global market by employing cryptocurrencies including bitcoin, ether, and stable cryptocurrencies.
 All funds are stored in smart contracts, and no one can steal the money.

-Augur's interface is currently in English, but we have plans to make it available in other common languages, starting with Chinese and Spanish.
+Augur's interface is currently in English, but there are plans to make it available in other common languages, starting with Chinese and Spanish.

 ### Reputation